hyperioxx/frontman/README.md

 - Reverse proxy and load balancing of requests to backend services
 - Dynamic service registration and removal via a REST API
 - Support for multiple backend services
-- HTTP and HTTPS support
-- Automatic creation of database table if it does not exist

 ## Requirements